TomasDmArg/TomasDmArg/README.md

 My passion is in frontend and UI development, and I thrive in energetic and challenging startup environments where I can make a big impact.
 In my free time, I am a crypto enthusiast, and enjoy doing research.

 1st - ETH Argentina Hackathon 2023 Public Goods Track.
 Chainlink Grant.
-The most-voted team on quadratic funding.
+Most-voted team on quadratic funding.

 5th Argentina - OIA 2021 l2, C++ Problem Solving